jrvalverde/bprof/README.md

 in an artificially inflated time consumption.
 In other words, when interpreting the profiling data, you must be very careful and make sure you understand correctly what the profiled script is doing.
 Otherwise, surprising contradictions might occur.

+The other files in this project are a test script ('test.sh') and the output of the above two example commands (profiling of test.sh and profiling of bprof.sh analyzing test.sh)

 in short, *you should always make sure that you know what you are doing*.